mattyoung101/omicron/documentation/docs/omicam.md

 _<sup>2: depending on whether LRF based/goal based localisation was used.</sup>_

+## Hardware
+Omicam is capable of running on any x86 computer running Linux.
+In our case, we use a LattePanda Delta 432 SBC with a 2.4 GHz quad-core Intel Celeron N4100 and 4GB of RAM.
+All computer vision tasks run on the CPU, we do not use the GPU.

+The camera module we use is the e-con Systems Hyperon which uses the IMX290 ultra-low light image sensor.

+For more information, please see [this page](sbc.md).

 ## Field object detection
 One of the responsibilities of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
-This is accomplished by using the open-source computer vision library OpenCV (v4.2.0).
+This is accomplished by using the open-source computer vision library OpenCV.
-We use a Gstreamer pipeline to decode the camera's MJPEG stream at our target resolution of 1280x720 pixels, which is read in through an OpenCV `VideoCapture` object.
+We use a Gstreamer pipeline to decode our camera's MJPEG stream at our target resolution of 1280x720 pixels, which is read in through an OpenCV `VideoCapture` object.

 ### Pre-processing